 Still Point Arts Gallery in Atlanta, Georgia picked up on this overlooked subtlety and paired the term’s riveting connotation with its artistic potential.
 Jill Carattini, Director of Still Point Arts paired up with multi-disciplinary Artist Hasani Sahlehe to piece together the work of Atlanta artists who explore selfie in an unintentional way birthing, Selfie Identity at Arms Length.
 The term selfie is affluent in culture, and the exhibition reflects this truth.

 The artists are on a spectrum of painters, sculptors, performance artists and photographers– all exploring self-identity, “the exhibition explores notions of identity in a cultural moment that is full of so much hostility.”
 What’s beautiful Jill adds is, “art always offers another way into the story and right now I feel like we need that option more than ever.”
 I agree with Jill, as I made my way around the gallery, the work was refreshing and challenging.
 The pieces were, solace, convicting, some explored the tension between freedom and fear in profound ways, but more than anything– they were all honest.
-All the artists were authentic in their perceptions, stories, experiences and it translated seamlessly into visual narratives.
-Unveiling the layers of intention and what the exhibition represents to everyone involved also added remarkable depth, Hasani co-curator of the show found that Still Point Arts’ Christian affiliation allowed for secular artists who may feel outcasted by the faith to unite with Christain artists, who often feel outcasted by mainstream art culture.
+All the artists were authentic in their stories, and it translated seamlessly into visual narratives.
+Unveiling the layers of intention and what the exhibition represents to everyone involved also added remarkable depth.
+Hasani co-curator of the show found that Still Point Arts’ Christian affiliation allowed for secular artists who may feel outcasted by the faith to unite with Christain artists, who often feel outcasted by mainstream art culture.
 “The most important facet,” Hasani says, ” was being a mediator of hospitality.”

 We all are on the quest to find ourselves.
 And while selfie as a cultural syntax is cool, selfie as a call to look inward, selfie as a call to be curious outward, selfie as a call to initiate unity is groundbreaking and levitates beyond our superficial understanding of the term.
 Peek into the souls of these profound artist by Friday, October 26th.
 Here’s a snapshot of their work (because that’s tomorrow):